-A good rule of thumb is to reach into the plant and remove the spent flowers back to the first or second set of leaves.
-This not only helps hide the cut, but it encourages the plant to bush out more as it produces new blooms.
+A good rule of thumb is to reach into the plant and prune the spent flowers back to the first or second set of leaves.
+This not only helps hide the cut, but it also encourages the plant to bush out as it produces new blooms.
 I vary the lengths at which I cut to keep the plant shapely.

 2. Flowers with no leaves on their stems